All Episodes

 How far does that definition of patriotism extend?

-At some point, it might be necessary for future populations of the country to overflow, overthrow the government, and that the flag stands for your right to do that.
+At some point, it might be necessary for future populations of the country to overthrow the government, and that the flag stands for your right to do that.

-Well, I don't my problem with that, I understand all that intellectually, but I also intellectually understand the left, and they do not, in my mind, their changes they want to make to this country are not improvements at all.
+And they do not, in my mind, their changes they want to make to this country are not improvements at all.

-They don't like it and they want to tear it down and rebuild it into something that it was never intended to be.
+They don't like it, and they want to tear it down and rebuild it into something that it was never intended to be.

-Now, does patriotism do they have the freedom to do that?
+Now, does patriotism, do they have the freedom to do that?

 I guess they do.